jkoshy01/Plot.ly-Belly-Button-Biodiversity/README.md

 Then Use otu_ids as the labels for the bar chart.

-Use otu_labels as the hovertext for the chart.
+Use the otu_labels as the hovertext for the chart.